FlakM/blog/content/posts/rust_interview_questions.md

 ### Describe the `std`

-`std` is a crate that provides most common abstractions for regular program that uses platform support for certain features (io, concurrency).
+`std` is a crate that provides the most common abstractions for a regular program that uses platform support for certain features (`io`, `concurrency`).

 The most commonly used types from `std` like `Box`, `Option`, `String` or `Vec`